-The O'Connell Bianconi Building has up to date IT and room facilities which make it an ideal venue in which to host conferences.
-The Department of Nursing has over the years hosted a number of ad hoc conferences.
-However, from 2010, a decision was made to host an annual conference in December themed to nursing or broader issues of health care.
+The O'Connell Bianconi Building has excellent IT and room facilities which make it an ideal venue in which to host conferences.
+The Department of Nursing and Health Care has over the years hosted a number of themed conference and events on nursing and broader issues of health care.

 Speakers at conferences to date have included Professor Tony Butterworth (CBE), Acting Chairman of the NHS Institute for Improvement and Innovation, Professor Dianne Cooney-Miner, St John Fisher College, USA, Dr Therese Meehan, UCD, Dr Yvonne McEwan, Centre for the Study of the Two World Wars, University of Edinburgh, Dr Maura Pidgeon, CEO, An Bord Altranais and Professor Gerard Bury, UCD to name but a few.

 Click on the tabs below to find out more information about each of the annual conferences that have taken place within the Department